 Richard A. Baker.
-On April 2, 2012, we entered into an amendment to Mr. Baker's existing letter agreement with the Company, which provides for his transition from Executive Chairman to non-Executive Chairman of our board of directors, effective following our 2012 Annual Meeting.
-The term of the amended letter agreement is through October 20, 2015, unless Mr. Baker is not reelected as one of our directors or his service as Chairman of our board of directors is discontinued by our board of directors or by Mr. Baker prior to such date.
+On April 2, 2012, we entered into an amendment to Mr. Baker's letter agreement with us, providing for his transition from Executive Chairman to non-executive Chairman of our board of directors, effective following our 2012 Annual Meeting.
+The term of the amended letter agreement is through October 20, 2015, unless Mr. Baker is not re-elected as one of our directors or his service as Chairman of our board of directors is discontinued by our board of directors or by Mr. Baker prior to such date.

-The amendment to the letter agreement provides that Mr. Baker will continue to receive the annual base salary and bonus specified in his existing letter agreement through October 19, 2012, which is the date of the expiration of the initial term of such existing agreement.
+The amendment to the letter agreement provides that Mr. Baker continued to receive the annual base salary and bonus specified in his prior letter agreement through October 19, 2012, which is the date of the expiration of the initial term of his prior agreement.
 The amended letter agreement provides that during the balance of the term of the amended letter agreement Mr. Baker will receive annual compensation at a rate of \$275,000.
 However, such compensation shall not extend beyond the date of Mr. Baker's termination as non-executive Chairman of our board directors, unless such termination results from a decision taken by our board of directors without Mr. Baker's approval to discontinue his service.
 Mr. Baker's base salary is subject to annual review and upward adjustment in the discretion of the Compensation Committee.
-Mr. Baker is eligible for an annual bonus to be determined in the sole discretion of our board of directors and based on Mr. Baker's expenses and a travel allowance determined annually by the Compensation Committee together with Mr. Baker.
+Mr. Baker is eligible for an annual bonus to be determined in the sole discretion of our board of directors and based on Mr. Baker's performance and our performance.
+Mr. Baker is also entitled to reimbursement for reasonable business expenses and a travel allowance determined annually by the Compensation Committee together with Mr. Baker.

-Under the amendment to his existing letter agreement, Mr. Baker has agreed that during the period he serves as Executive Chairman or Chairman of our board of directors, and (unless the board of directors elects not to continue Mr. Baker as Chairman without Mr. Baker's approval to discontinue his service) for a one-year period following such service, he will not become a senior executive officer of a U.S. based, publicly-traded, necessity based, retail REIT nor will he solicit our employees, agents or independent contractors to leave their employment or other service with the Company.
-Mr. Baker's appreval not to continue beyond October 20, 2012 his commitment to first offer to us retail properties located in the United States that he may discover prior to taking any interest in such property directly or indirectly for his own account or offering such property to other persons or entities.
+Under the amendment to the letter agreement, Mr. Baker has agreed that during the period he serves as Chairman of our board of directors, and (unless the board of directors elects not to continue Mr. Baker as Chairman without Mr. Baker's approval to discontinue his service) for a one-year period following such service, he will not become a senior executive officer of a U.S.-based, publicly traded, necessity-based, retail REIT nor will he solicit our employees, agents or independent contractors to leave their employment or other service with us.
+Mr. Baker's letter agreement also contains customary provisions relating to confidentiality and mutual non-disparagement.
+In addition, under the amendment to the letter agreement, we and Mr. Baker agreed, with effect from October 20, 2012, to terminate his commitment to first offer to us retail properties located in the United States that he may discover prior to taking any interest in such property directly or indirectly for his own account or offering such property to other persons or entities.